AlexandreAbraham/pynax/README.rst

 plotsa and matplotlib images have not been garbage collected to ensure interactivity.
 If at some point Pynax shows a non-interactive figure, this is most likely because one of your plot or image is no more in memory.
+This also implies that you have create brand new objects for each of your 'show'.
+You can't reuse previous objects and just 'draw' them.

 Pynax uses axis related method instead of general methods.
 So, if you 'draw' a matrix, you cannot use pl.colorbar() to add a color bar to it.
 You have to